 Additionally, OYA acknowledges the inherent elevated potential escape risk that accompanies community transition activities.
 Youth involved in transition programs are nearing re-entry to a community setting.
 Prior to the placement at a transition camp, youth have met educational, behavioral, and treatment expectations.
 It is crucial that these youth are afforded opportunities to develop and practice skills under supervision in the community, such as supervised community work, engagement in social activities, and volunteering in the community.
 These opportunities in the community increase the likelihood a youth will experience a successful transition, but also pose a higher potential risk for escape.
 These factors make complete elimination of escapes from transition programs unlikely.
-In FY 2017, there were two escapes from the Camp Riverbend Transition Program.
-The Young Women's Transition Program saw a reduction from three escapes in FY 2016 to zero in FY 2017.
+In FY 2018, there were no escapes from OYA facilities or transition camps.